Teresa Mercado-Cota, President

-Teacher and Alumni, SAUSD
+Assistant Principal and Alumni, SAUSD

 It is Vivian’s constant goal to collaborate with fellow educators and community members to continue improving student achievement and develop opportunities for growth and success.
-She is ever grateful to be working alongside caring and dedicated change makers to develop learners who are ready to contribute positively to our ever changing world.
+She is ever grateful to be working alongside caring and dedicated change-makers to develop learners who are ready to contribute positively to our ever-changing world.

-Creative Director, Gothard Media Services
+Creative Director SAUSD, Retired Gothard Media Services

--Retired Elementary Classroom Educator/Tech Coordinator at SAUSD
+-Elementary Classroom Educator/Tech Coordinator at SAUSD

 -Restarted the SAUSD-TV Channel at the District Office in 2006